rostislav-nikitin/coasyncpp/README.md

 ## Build

-This is a header only library, so you can use it just by cloning repo and referencing heaer files.
+This is a header only library, so you can use it just by cloning repo and referencing header files.
 ```bash

 git clone https://github.com/rostislav-nikitin/coasyncpp.git